 Tiger Preservation Initiative

-The Tiger Preservation Initiative (TPI) logo features Dr. Michael Bleyman and one of his favorite tigers - Romeo.
+The Tiger Preservation Initiatives (TPI) logo features Dr. Michael Bleyman and one of his favorite tigers - Romeo.
 That photo was taken by Bob Donnan at the Carnivore Preservation Trust when Michael was alive.
 Since Dr. Bleyman devoted his life to saving the tiger, I thought it fitting to honor him in this continuing effort.

 One: Honor Dr. Michael Bleyman and his work through the Dr. Michael Bleyman Save The Tiger Fellowship.

-University of North Carolina college seniors who intend to further their education in the field of genetics or zoology will be invited to apply.
+University of North Carolina college seniors who intend to further their education in the field of conservation genetics or zoology will be invited to apply.
 Particular interest will be paid to students who can demonstrate how their pursuit will help save the tiger.
 A select committee will decide the recipient.
 The fellowship will be $10,000.
 We will announce the fellowship application via this Web site, social media, e-mail, and press releases.

 If you love tigers, share you thoughts on Twitter - @zoetigers.